 - 1/4 cup fresh lemon juice

-- Add red bell peppers and parsley, saute on medium heat for 5 minutes.
-Season with salt & pepper; add as well saffron and smoked paprika.
-Stir occasionally.
+- Add finely chopped red bell peppers, parsley, saffron & smoked paprika, continue sauté on medium heat for another 5 minutes.
+Season with salt & pepper and stir occasionally.

 - Move all the vegetables on the side of a skillet & saute seasoned chicken thighs and mergues sausages in the same skillet.
 Approximately 2 minutes each side.

 - Remove chicken thighs & mergues sausages on a small plate and set aside.

 - Add to the skillet chicken stock, washed rice & frozen corn with green peas.
 Stir all to combine.
 (Optional; now you can add diced tomatoes as well).

 - Bring the rice to the gentle boil and immerse gently chicken thighs, mergues sausages, shrimps, scallops and mussels inside the rice.
 Cover the skillet with lid & let the paella cook on medium low heat for 15 minutes.
 Do not open the lid.